 - Include references from two personal contacts other than the cosigner

-- Provide financial information, including bank statements, mortgage or rent payments
+- Provide financial information, including bank statements and mortgage or rent payments

 - Provide income and employment information (cosigner or student)